 We live in the apparent paradox of our world being both on the path of rapid economic, social, security and geopolitical progress while also facing an increasing array of complex challenges which threaten this very progress.
 An earlier version of the Sign of the Times examined the positive trends that have shaped our world which include the rise of political freedom, the decline of crime and armed conflict and the rising chances of victory against global hunger and poverty.
 Despite these positive forces however, there are several perplexing issues that cannot be ignored.
+Global prosperity overall is on the rise while the wealth gap between the rich and the poor around the world continues to widen, international interconnectedness brings new nations into a more prosperous era while taking jobs away from the first wave of modern industrial nations; technology continues to provide both advancements in living standards and decimate traditional manufacturing jobs and growing consumption offers advancements in living standards to the newly prosperous while placing an increasing strain on the world’s natural resources.
 As a result, political freedom and democracy have given rise to isolationism and xenophobia and enabled revolutionary style coups to be launched in some of the world’s most advanced and established democracies, questioning the very values of the people of these nations and endangering the world order that underpins our times.
 This month’s Sign, the second in a three-part series, examines the most pressing challenges that the world faces today, evaluating their potential impact over the next decade.
 A further paper, the final part of the series, will seek to combine the impact of the long-term trends and current challenges to put forward a perspective on the shape of the world to come.

 Context: Progress Interrupted – Global Risk Factors to Continued Development

 Over the last two to three decades, significant global progress has been made across a wide range of economic, social and technological areas.
 Global wealth has increased by c.4x from US$20tn to US$80tn between 1980 and 2015, while during the same period global trade has expanded from c.US$2tn to c.US$16tn, life expectancy has improved from 62 years to 70 years and more than half of the world’s population today have regular access to the internet.
 There have been substantial and positive advances all over the world, and there is compelling evidence that the world has been on a long run trajectory to become more free, less violent, better educated, more prosperous, and increasingly technologically advanced.
 However, events in 2016 have laid bare a set of challenges in some of the most developed economies that could potentially derail overall global progress over the coming decades.
 These challenges will require world leaders to reassess their approach to global development and indeed the nature of the world order itself.
+Political freedom has enabled revolutionary style coups to be launched in some of the world’s most advanced and established democracies…endangering the world order that underpins our times.
 As discussed in last month’s Sign of the Times, the US and UK have experienced revolutions against the status quo driven by broad dissatisfaction on large parts of their populations with the world order that their nations had done so much to create and promote over many decades and this has called into question many elements of an order that the world had come to take for granted, including globalisation, free trade and multilateralism.
 This has, in part, been spurred by rising income inequality, brought about by the loss of jobs in the west due to technological advances and the migration of production to low cost countries.
 The backlash that this has created threatens the very model of internationalism that is required to address many of the other pressing challenges facing the world today that no one country can solve alone, including poverty, climate change and cross-border terrorism.

 The core challenges facing the world today can broadly be grouped into four overlapping categories of challenges: economic, environmental, security and social and human values.
 As was the case with the long-term mega-trends for positive development that were outlined in the first part of this series, the data on the validity of these challenges also appears to be self-evident, and incontrovertible.